oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 TLS).
 This is acceptable for loopback interface redirect URIs as the HTTP request never leaves the device.

-Clients should open the network port only when starting the authorization request and close it once the response is returned.
+Clients SHOULD open the network port only when starting the authorization request and close it once the response is returned.

-Clients should listen on the loopback network interface only, in order to avoid interference by other network actors.
+Clients SHOULD listen on the loopback network interface only, in order to avoid interference by other network actors.

-Clients should use loopback IP literals rather than the string `localhost` as described in {{loopback-interface-redirection}}.
+Clients SHOULD use loopback IP literals rather than the string `localhost` as described in {{loopback-interface-redirection}}.